jstnshen/remesher/README.md

 A simple feature-preserving isotropic remesher based on edge flips, edge collapses and vertex repositioning.

-This is pre-alpha code!
-Use at your own risk.
-I cannot support it!
+This is pre-alpha code forked and adpated from https://github.com/jamesgregson/remesher

 ## Requirements

-My utilities code for string handling, some geometry functions and command line arguments, download from: https://github.com/jamesgregson/utilities
+Working version of CMake is used to build this code

 ## Building